 - Drop Inactive Staging Repositories

 - Staging repositories can be dropped by user interaction or automated systems using the Nexus Staging Maven Plugin or Ant Task or a REST API call.
-Heavy users of the Nexus staging features observe that some staging repositories are inevidently left behind.
-This scheduled task can be used to drop these repositories.
+Heavy users of the Nexus staging features observe that some staging and build promotion repositories are inevidently left behind.
+This scheduled task can be used to drop all these repositories.
 You can configure the duration of inactivity in days after which the repositories should be dropped as well as the status of the repositories to include in the check.
 Any change of the staging repository like a state change from open to closed to promoted or released as well other changes to the repository meta data like a description update are counted as an activity.
 You can configure to scan open, closed and released repositories for inactivity and therefore potentially drop them with this task.
 This will allow you to avoid accumulating a large number of stale staging repositories.

 - Empty Trash